Dr. John Trierweiler House

 The Dr. John Trierweiler House is a historic house in Yankton, South Dakota.
-It was built in 1926-27 for Dr. John Trierweiler.
+It was built in 1926-27 for prominent local physician Dr. John Edwin Trierweiler and his wife, Mable Gertrude (McGinty) Trierweiler.
 It was designed in the Georgian Revival architectural style by Kings & Dixon.
 It has been listed on the National Register of Historic Places since May 7, 1980.

 It was designed by architects Kings & Dixon of Mitchell, South Dakota.